‘Then you lead me to the safe cave, and show / Me there my self, and in my own breast / Secret, deep miracles reveal themselves.’

 Kant was an intellectual genius who had very little understanding of anything beyond the intellect, and so it is very hard to see how he reached the epochal conclusion that he did; that while the intellect can know facts, it can never know the truth; that reality is always, ultimately, beyond the reach of mind.
 Kant argued that time and space must be functions of the mind, which is to say, that the intellect has inherent limits, which can never be overcome.
-Reading his books, or trying to (they are some the most poorly written works in the history of literature), and looking over some of the events of his life suggests that he came to these conclusions despite himself, that he was unwilling to accept that the entire manifest universe is a creation of the mind.
+Reading his books, or trying to,5 and looking over some of the events of his life, as well as the famous revisions he made to the second edition of his most famous work, suggests that he came to these conclusions despite himself, that he was unwilling to accept that the entire manifest universe is a creation of the mind.

 But in any case, that is what he demonstrated.
 He pointed out that there is no way that the world out there can ‘migrate into my powers of representation’.
 That there is no way we could know anything of the world, as it exists in space and time, unless we already fundamentally knew space and time.
 There is, as Kant’s predecessors, Locke, Berkeley and Hume had said, just no conceivable way we could learn space and time (causality, matter, induction, etc, etc) from experience.
 Where Kant differed from these famous sceptics was in showing that we are born with a space-time faculty which can give us certain knowledge, but only of appearances, never of reality.

 ‘…if one eliminates from the empirical intuitions of bodies and their alterations (motion) everything empirical, that is, that which belongs to sensation, then space and time still remain, which are therefore pure intuitions that underlie a priori the empirical intuitions, and for that reason can never themselves be eliminated.’
 (Prolegomena to Any Future Metaphysics).